-The fund aims to provide a combination of capital growth and income to deliver a return that is higher than that of the global corporate emerging markets bond over any three-year period.
+The fund aims to provide a combination of capital growth and income to deliver a return that is higher than that of the corporate bond markets in emerging markets over any three-year period.

 Investment policy and strategy